 This regularly updated database includes information on tax and accounting and features model company accounts.
-The model accounts are presented in the standard format for each country with original language and English language versions presented together.
+The model accounts are presented in the standard format for each country or territory with original language and English language versions presented together.
 Contact us to request documents from the database.

 Kurt S Schulzke (ed.)

-Each country entry contains sections on the framework of accounting (including the regulatory and standard setting regimes), individual accounting topics, auditing and appendices which can include commonly used terms and acronyms and example financial statements.
+Each country or region entry contains sections on the framework of accounting (including the regulatory and standard setting regimes), individual accounting topics, auditing and appendices which can include commonly used terms and acronyms and example financial statements.
 This is a regularly updated looseleaf reference work in three volumes.